SarahMcN25/numpy-random/README.md

 This notebook explains the following aspects of the numpy random package:

-1. The overall purpose of the package
+1. The overall purpose of the package.
-2. The use of simple random data
+2. The use of simple random data.
-3. The use of permutation functions
+3. The use of permutation functions.
-4. The use and purpose of five distribution functions
+4. The use and purpose of five distribution functions.
-5. The use of seeds in generating pseudorandom numbers
+5. The use of seeds in generating pseudorandom numbers.s

 <br>

 ### 1. Overview of NumPy Random
-Numpy is used for working with arrays.
+Numpy is used when working with arrays.
 The numpy random package allows users to generate random data.
 In order to explain and visualise how numpy random works the following packages are imported:

 #### *numpy*
 - used for working with numerical arrays.